SunMaybo/suffixTreeAlignment/README.md

 Written in GOLANG

+Note:

-Note: can/might have bugs
+- can/might have bugs

-- Found none so far :)
+- lots of print statements